Payroll Tax Rate: Everything You Need to Know

 In the United States, approximately 171 million workers contributed to payroll taxes as of 2017.
 Payroll taxes were created so that current generations of workers would fund the Medicare and Social Security programs for current retirees.
 The next generation of workers would be in the position of funding the programs for those same workers who are funding the current group when they retire, and so on.

 The programs are designed to work so that they will be beneficial to current and upcoming retirees.
-By using the combined payroll taxes collected by both Medicare and Social Security plus earned income on the monies in reserve, the funds should be sufficient to cover worker's benefits in any year.
+By using the combined payroll taxes collected for both Medicare and Social Security plus earned income on the monies in reserve, the funds should be sufficient to cover worker's benefits in a given year.

 If you need help with payroll tax rates, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.